-What causes the prices of some good to rise while the prices of some other goods fall?
+What causes the prices of some goods to rise while the prices of other goods fall?
 Price determination is one of the things that we will study in this book.
-We will also consider factors that lead an economy to fall into a recession-and the attempts to limit it.
+We will consider factors that lead an economy to grow more or less rapidly, the determination of unemployment rates, and even the process through which governments make choices that can lead to the kind of dilemma the United States faced in 2011 as the national debt soared past the nation's debt limit.

 While the investigation of these problems surely falls within the province of economics, economics encompasses a far broader range of issues.
 Ultimately, economics is the study of choice.
 Because choices range over every imaginable aspect of human experience, so does economics.
-Economists have investigated the nature of family life, the arts, education, crime, sports, job creation-the list is virtually endless because so much of our lives involves making choices.
+Economists have investigated the nature of family life, the arts, education, crime, sports, law-the list is virtually endless because so much of our lives involves making choices.

-How do individuals make choices: Would you like better grades?
+Consider some of the choices you face.
+Would you like better grades?
 More time to relax?
 More time watching movies?
 Getting better grades probably requires more time studying, and perhaps less relaxation and entertainment.
 Not only must we make choices as individuals, we must make choices as a society.
 Do we want a cleaner environment?
 Faster economic growth?
 Both may be desirable, but efforts to clean up the environment may conflict with faster economic growth.
 Society must make choices.